jerskine42/python-homework/.ipynb_checkpoints/README-checkpoint.md

         - First using Python aproach that did not work for text file
         - Second using alterate approach that worked for the text file
     - Rext File = FinancialAnalysis_PyRamen.txt

-# 04-Pandas
-Unit 4 | Homework Assignement: A Whale Off the Port(folio)

-    - See Readme file in the 04-Pandas directory for details